SilverMonkeyGmbH/v5_docs/Manual/CMDB/Tutorials.rst

 Setting up mass import for ConfigMgr
 ************************************************************************************

-For full reference see .. :ref:`CMDB-actions-CMDB2SCCM`.
+For full reference see :ref:`CMDB-actions-CMDB2SCCM`.

+.. note:: This tutorial is built up on the database schema of the tutorial :ref:`tut-firstCMDBclass`.